Chaikin Money Flow Indicator Guide

 Chaikin Money Flow Indicator is based that the smaller the distance between close and high prices, the stronger is the accumulation.
 Contrarily, the slighter the space between close and low prices, the stronger is the distribution.
 Moreover, Forex traders should consider volumes before exchanging financial assets.
 Because high trading volumes imply that bulls and bears have an increasing interest in the considered trading instrument.
 Whereas low transaction volumes imply a lack of interest in that considered financial asset.

-That money flow strategy was developed by the famous stockbroker Marc Chaikin to measure the market oscillation.
+That money flow strategy was developed by the famous stockbroker Marc Chaikin to measure market oscillation like a momentum oscillator.
 However, the movement should be confirmed on the price chart before initiating any position.
 Because a CMF divergence could occur.
 To clarify, we will explain this notion later in this lesson.

 CMF indicator formula